Kim Il Sung: Korean War

 Archival material suggests that North Korea's decision to invade South Korea was Kim's initiative, not a Soviet one.
-Evidence suggests that Soviet intelligence, through its espionage sources in the US government and British SIS, had obtained information on the limitations of US atomic bomb stockpiles as well as defense program cuts, leading Stalin to conclude that the Truman administration would not intervene in Korea.
+Evidence suggests that Soviet intelligence, through its espionage sources in the US government and British Secret Intelligence Service (SIS), had obtained information on the limitations of US atomic bomb stockpiles as well as defense program cuts, leading Stalin to conclude that President Harry S. Truman's administration would not intervene in Korea.

 China acquiesced only reluctantly to the idea of Korean reunification after being told by Kim that Stalin had approved the action.
 The Chinese did not provide North Korea with direct military support (other than logistics channels) until United Nations troops, largely US forces, had nearly reached the Yalu River late in 1950.
 At the outset of the war in June and July, North Korean forces captured Seoul and occupied most of the South, save for a small section of territory in the southeast region of the South that was called the Pusan Perimeter.
 But in September, the North Koreans were driven back by the US-led counterattack that started with the UN landing in Incheon, followed by a combined South Korean-US-UN offensive from the Pusan Perimeter.
 By October, UN forces had retaken Seoul and invaded the North to reunify the country under the South.
 On 19 October, US and South Korean troops captured Pyongyang, forcing Kim and his government to flee north, first to Sinuiju and eventually into Kanggye.